shadil-rayyan/Math-Mantra/doc/docs/ideas/future.md

 Excel sheet question fixing like right now englush excel sheet is ok but tohere need to be fixed hint has to be written for each model add notifciation system to ask user to play if they havenet played in long time

+also the custom accessbility dialog has to be turned on when talkback is oon and custom accessbility service is off the user should not be able to play the game without custom accessbility on when talkback is on the roation has a problem when trunign to the side it also has to go a little up or down intially to work